How to Adopt a Child in Minnesota

 Once your adoption profile starts being shown to expectant parents considering adoption, it may be several weeks or several months before you’ll enter into an adoption opportunity with one of those expectant parents who has decided that you will be their baby’s prospective family.

-Adoption wait times vary for a number of reasons, including your openness to a range of prospective birth mothers, your openness to post-adoption communication with the birth family and the individual preferences of an expectant mother.
+Adoption wait times vary for a number of reasons, including your openness to a range of adoption situations and the individual preferences of an expectant mother.

 But for 75 percent of those who adopt a child through American Adoptions, placement with a child occurs within 1 to 12 months after their adoption profile goes active on our website.